alfonsof/azure-java-examples/azurefunctionhttprequest/README.md

   </configuration>
   ```

+* Package the Azure Function.

   Package your code into a new Function app using the `package` Maven target.

   ```bash
   mvn clean package
   ```

-* Run your function project locally
+* Run your function project locally.

   You can run your function locally.